-Companies across Europe are actively recruiting forward-thinking, creative engineers, innovators, system architects, and specialists armed with the ability to innovate the embedded systems of tomorrow.
-With our Embedded Systems programme, you’ll have the skills – and confidence – to compete in this lucrative field.
+With the rapid development of artificial intelligence and the Internet of Things, our dependence on smart technology will only continue to increase, meaning companies are actively recruiting forward-thinking, creative engineers, innovators, system architects, and specialists armed with the ability to innovate the embedded systems of tomorrow.
+Thanks to the Embedded Systems master's programme, you will acquire the skills and confidence to compete in this booming field.

-Our interdisciplinary programme is designed to not only give you a general overview of the role of embedded systems in a smart society, but also with the practical skills to transform innovative ideas into smart solutions.
-We use a combination of face-to-face workshops, group activities, and hands-on exercises to cover everything from the basics of embedded systems to the job-specific skills demanded by such roles as:
+The interdisciplinary master's programme is designed to equip you with all the insights on the role of embedded systems in a smart society, and the practical skills to transform innovative ideas into smart solutions.
+The master's curriculum will cover everything from the basics of embedded systems to the job-specific skills demanded by such roles as:

 - Embedded systems and solutions engineer